larryhastings/correlate/README.md

 Modifiers like weights are ignored when computing `score_ratio_bonus`.

-### Choosing Which Matches To Keep: The "Match Boiler"
+### Choosing Which Matches To Keep: The "Greedy Algorith" And The "Match Boiler"

-As mentioned previously, **correlate** iterates over all the matches sorted by score, and keeps the matches with the highest score where neither `value_a` nor `value_b` has been matched yet.

-Actually that's no longer quite true.
-Late in development of **correlate**, I realized there was a small problem lurking with this approach.
-Happily it had a relatively easy fix, and the fix didn't make **correlate** any slower in the general case.

-Here's the abstract problem: if you're presented with a list of match objects called `matches`, where each item has three attributes `value_a`, `value_b`, and `score`, how would you compute an optimal subset of `matches` such that:
+Here's the abstract problem: if you're presented with a list of match objects called `matches`, where each match object `M` has three attributes `value_a`, `value_b`, and `score`, how would you compute an optimal subset of `matches` such that:

 * every discrete value of `value_a` and `value_b` appears only once, and
 * the sum of the `score` attributes is maximized?

-Finding the perfectly optimal subset would be expensive--not quite `O(N**2)` but close.
-It'd require a brute-force approach, where, for every item in `matches` that shared a value of `value_a` or `value_b` with another item, you'd have to run an experiment to "look ahead" and see what happens if you chose that item.
-You compute the resulting score for each of these items, then keep the item that resulted in the highest cumulative score.

-**correlate** needs to solve this problem in two different contexts:

-* when processing the list of fuzzy matches produced during each "round" of fuzzy matching, and
-* when processing the overall list of matches computed between `dataset_a` and `dataset_b` at the end of the correlation process.
+Finding the perfectly optimal solution would require computing every possible set of matches, then computing the cumulative score of that set, then keeping the set with the highest score.
+Unfortuantely, that algorithm is `O(M**N)`, which is so amazingly expensive that we can't even consider it.

-But **correlate** can't use this hypothetical "optimal" algorithm, because it'd take too long--you probably want your correlation to finish before our sun turns into a red giant.
+(You probably want your results from **correlate** before our sun turns into a red giant.)
-Instead, **correlate** used a considerably cheaper "greedy" algorithm.
-As already described several times:
-**correlate** sorts
-the list of matches by `score`, then iterates down the list highest to lowest.
-For every item, if we haven't already "kept" another item with the same `value_a` or `value_b`, "keep" this item in the `results` list, and remember the `value_a` and `value_b`.

-This approach completes in linear time.
-In theory, it's not guaranteed to produce optimal results.
-In practice, with real-world data, it should.
-Except there *is* a plausible problem lurking in this approach!
+Instead, **correlate** uses a comparatively cheap "greedy" algorithm to compute the subset.
+Here's the algorithm in a
+nutshell:

+* Sort `matches` with highest score first.
+* For every match `M` in `matches`:
+    * if `value_a` hasn't been matched yet,
+    * and `value_b` hasn't been matched yet,
+        * keep `M` as a good match,
+        * remember that `value_a` has been matched,
+        * and remember that `value_b` has been matched.

+Sorting the list is `O(n log n)`.
+(But it's done in C so that part is pretty quick.)
+After that, the rest of the "greedy" algorithm is `O(n)`.
+So overall this algorithm is `O(n log n)`.
+It's not *guaranteed* to produce the optimal subset, but in practice it should be optimal.

+The bad news: late in development of **correlate** I realized there was a corner case where odds are good the greedy algorithm wouldn't produce an optimal result.
+The good news: this had a relatively easy fix, and the fix didn't make **correlate** any slower in the general case.

-Consider: what if two values in the list are both viable, and they have the *same* score, and they have either `value_a` or `value_b` in common?
-It's ambiguous as to which match **correlate** will choose.
-But choosing the wrong one *could* result in objectively less-than-optimal scoring.
+So here's the corner case.
+What if two matches in the list are both viable, and they have the *same* score, and they have either `value_a` or `value_b` in common?
+It's ambiguous as to which match the greedy algorithm will choose.
+But choosing the wrong one *could* result in less-than-optimal scoring in practice.

 Here's a specific example: